vtexdocs/dev-portal-content/docs/guides/Integration-Guides/recaptcha/implementing-recaptcha-in-integrations.md

 If your store uses integrations to place orders, such as mobile apps or proprietary web-based storefronts, follow the steps below to implement [reCAPTCHA validation](https://developers.vtex.com/docs/guides/recaptcha).

->⚠️ You must have a [Beta environment](https://help.vtex.com/pt/tutorial/acessar-o-ambiente-pelo-dominio-myvtex-com--3BHM289568gcSwk2O80Asu) and use [Checkout V6](https://help.vtex.com/pt/tutorial/ativar-o-checkout-v6--7qVqv3ptRvpVVplrvg8ruH) to test the feature.
-> ℹ️️ In order to simulate an untrustworthy session, try accessing the shopping cart’s link through an anonymous browser window. reCAPTCHA validation will probably be required.

 In order to have your implementation validate users with reCAPTCHA, you must first [obtain the appropriate reCAPTCHA key](#getting-the-recaptcha-key) and then use that key to [integrate reCAPTCHA on your storefront](#integrating-recaptcha-on-your-storefront).
 Once the shopper correctly solves the validation, the integration receives a token that must be [sent in the request that places the order](#final-validation).

 >ℹ️ The implementation process may vary depending on whether you are using a mobile or web-based storefront.
 More details below.